 We custom-build both.
 For the kitchen, we felt that a sink, counter-space, and a charcoal grill would add to the glamping experience.
 The sink hooks up to a normal water faucet and drains into a 5 gallon bucket.
 We empty the gray water regularly for our guests.
 We built the fire pit out of heavy gauge steel.
 I love how the angles of the fire pit compliment the design of the Kasita.

 The interior dimensions are approximately 7’x11’ (about 77 sq. ft.)
 With space inside being at a premium, we opted for IKEA’s functionally-designed furniture.
 The main bed is a daybed that pulls out into a comfy king bed, and the loft is a full bed.
 The ladder for the loft detaches and can be hung out of the way on the wall.
 There’s a small interior table that folds down too.
 We wanted guests to spend most of their time outside, but have a comfortable interior space for colder days.

 Our favorite part about the Kasita?
 Laying in bed at night, hearing the lake, and seeing the stars reflect over the water.
 It’s magical, and we’re so happy we get to share this experience with Hipcampers.

-Inspired to build your own Kasita and start hosting Hipcampers?
+Inspired to build your own Kasita that pays for itself when you start hosting Hipcampers?
 Start a listing with Hipcamp.

 Like this post?
 Share it!